polkascan/py-substrate-metadata-docs/docs/amplitude/contracts.md

 The contract&\#x27;s code was found to be invalid during validation or instrumentation.

 The most likely cause of this is that an API was used which is not supported by the node.
-This hapens if an older node is used with a new version of ink!.
+This happens if an older node is used with a new version of ink!.
 Try updating your node to the newest available version.

 A more detailed error can be found on the node console if debug messages are enabled